amazeeio/docs/drupal/amazeeioyml_file.md

 Defines installation and usage of software or tools on the CLI. (the PHP Version is defined during setup of the site and not in the `.amazeeio.yml` file.

+#### `versions.node`

+Defines the version number of Node.js that should automatically be installed and used.
+Can be defined as either just a major version number like `4` or specific versions like `6.3.0`.